These common faux pas will ensure that you’ll get cut from their story

 - Answering 10 hours later.
 Reporters are working on hard deadlines.
 Typically, a reporter is working on several different stories at once, not just the one they emailed you about.
 The sources that get back to them the fastest are most likely to be included in their story.
 If you answer them 10 hours later, they might already be working on their next story.
 If you see an email with “Press Request” or “Jane Doe from X News,” be sure to prioritize it.

-- Asking them to pay for things.
-If a journalist is interested in featuring your product in a story, it’s important to pay any associated costs that go along with this.
+- Asking reporters to pay for things.
+If a journalist is interested in featuring your product in a story, it’s important to pay any associated costs that go along with it.
 If you don’t, you make it very difficult from them to try the product and ultimately feature you.
 If a journalist wants to feature your product, do not ask them to pay for the product, the shipping of your product, or your travel expenses to get it in their hands.
 If you are lucky enough to be considered, bite the bullet and pay the associated costs.

 - Promoting a story without tagging the journalist on social media.
-Journalists are all competing to get eyeballs on their writing.
+Journalists are competing to get eyeballs on their writing.
 If you’re lucky enough to be included in a story, journalists want to see that you’re promoting the link on your social media accounts.
-Don’t make a faux pax by promoting the link without including the journalists handle on Twitter or Instagram.
+Don’t make a faux pas by promoting the link without including the journalists handle on Twitter or Instagram.
 Journalists pay attention to which sources are social media savvy.
 If you push their content, it doesn’t go unnoticed.

 - Sending broken Dropbox links.
 If a journalist asks for your press kit and you send them a Dropbox link, do not deactivate the link after one day.
 Most of the time, the journalist may not open up the Dropbox link until the night before their deadline.
 If you deactivated the link, how are they supposed to pull your information for the story?